-The present sketch shows a view of Bolton Abbey from the north, taken from a viewpoint on the right bank of the Wharfe, a little way upstream.
-In the group of related pencil drawings, D12117 (CLIV S) is taken from the top of the steep bank to the right, and D12118 (CLIV T) from the riverbank a little further upstream.
+The present sketch shows Bolton Abbey from the north, from a viewpoint on the right bank of the Wharfe, a little way upstream.
+The group contains two other sketches from nearby: D12116 (CLIV R), taken from a few yards further downstream, and D12117 (CLIV S), taken from the top of a steep bluff still further downstream.

 - River Wharfe(38)